Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Conclusion

 In future work, we aim to integrate our method into a comprehensive system for storing and querying solved ER problems, clusters, and classification models, enabling solution reuse for new tasks.
 While our approach assumes a shared feature space, we suggested the combination of attributes into a single embedding using pre-trained language models.
-We also plan to explore incrementally expanding the feature space for specific ER tasks.
+We also plan to explore incrementally expanding the feature space for specific ER tasks. {The effectiveness of the reuse depends on the clusters based on the \ac{er} problem graph and the similarities.
+As an additional criterion for the model performance of a cluster, we will investigate the relationship between model performance and cluster stability measures.}